TralahM/TralahM.github.io/_drafts/practical-architecture-for-flutter-apps.markdown

 In other words: you can use or omit them as appropriate on a case-by-case basis.

-Now, let’s explore the full implementation with a more detailed diagram:
+Now, let's explore the full implementation with a more detailed diagram: